 Cross-currency derivative instruments are used to effectively convert £1.275 billion aggregate principal amount of fixed-rate British pound sterling denominated debt, including annual interest payments and the payment of principal at maturity, to fixed-rate U.S. dollar denominated debt.
 The cross-currency swaps have maturities of June 2031 and July 2042.
 The Company is required to post collateral on the cross-currency derivative instruments when the derivative contracts are in a liability position.
-In May 2016, the Company entered into a collateral holiday agreement for 80% of both the 2031 and 2042 cross-currency swaps, which eliminates the requirement to post collateral for three years.
-The fair value of the Company's cross-currency derivatives on its consolidated balance sheets was \$160 million and \$237 million included in other long-term liabilities as of March 31, 2019 and December 31, 2018, respectively.
+In April 2019, the Company entered into a collateral holiday agreement for 60% of both the 2031 and 2042 cross-currency swaps, which eliminates the requirement to post collateral for three years, as well as a ten year collateral cap on the remaining 40% of the cross-currency swaps which limits the required collateral posting on that 40% of the cross-currency swaps to \$150 million.
+The fair value of the Company's cross-currency derivatives was \$323 million and \$237 million and is included in other long-term liabilities on its consolidated balance sheets as of June 30, 2019 and December 31, 2018, respectively.